The Demon strikes three times

 Bob Holland took his best Test figures and Kepler Wessels scored his fourth hundred for Australia in a dead rubber in the final Test at the SCG as they beat West Indies by an innings and 55 runs.
 However West Indies won the series 3-1.
 Wessels' 173 took Australia to 471 and then legspinner Holland took 6 for 54 to enforce the follow-on.
 He took four more in the second to finish with 10 for 144.
 This was West Indies' first defeat since they lost in Melbourne 27 Tests earlier, in the 1981-82 series, and their first by an innings since 1968-69.

-Dying for the cause is the sort of execrable cliché that pops up time and time again, but Raman Lamba, who was born today, joined a sad, select club that includes England men Andy Ducat and Wilf Slack when he died at the crease in Dhaka in 1998 after taking a fatal blow to the head while fielding at short leg.
+Raman Lamba, who was born today, joined a sad, select club that includes England men Andy Ducat and Wilf Slack when he died at the crease in Dhaka in 1998 after taking a fatal blow to the head while fielding at short leg.
 A good enough opening batsman to play four Tests for India, Lamba was also the man chased all the way to third man by a maniacal, stump-wielding Rashid Patel in an infamous incident in 1990.
-Lamba was by no means blameless - he had been taunting Patel, and the ensuing fencing match got Lamba a 10-month ban and Patel 14 months.
+Lamba was by no means blameless - he had been taunting Patel, and the ensuing fencing match got Lamba a ten-month ban and Patel 14 months.
 Lamba had an Irish wife, and played for Ireland against Sussex in the NatWest Trophy in 1990.

 One of the early pillars of Sri Lanka's bowling was born.
 Rumesh Ratnayake's brisk pace brought him 73 Test wickets from 1982-83 (when he was only 19) to 1991-92, including 5 for 69 at Lord's in 1991 and 20 wickets at 22.95 against India in 1985-86, the first series Sri Lanka ever won.
 Mind you, he needed to brush up on his image as a demon fast bowler: after breaking John Wright's nose with a bouncer in a Test in Wellington in 1982-83, he fainted at the sight of blood.